A-New-BellHope/bellhop/README.md

 ray's coordinate system introduces slight floating-point error, which accumulates over every step and can trigger edge case differences later.
 This has been improved by keeping `p` constant when there is no curvature correction.

+### Missing ray termination due to beam box in Nx2D

+In `TraceRay2D` (Nx2D), the conditions comparing the ray position to the beam box were inexplicably commented out in the 2022 revision.
+These conditions are active in 2D and 3D.
+The result of running a ray without these conditions is that when it gets to the boundary of the beam box, the step size is reduced to zero and then forced to a small number.
+The ray takes 50 of these small steps (millimeters over the boundary) and then terminates due to `iSmallStepCtr`.
+This behavior is not useful compared to just ending at the boundary, so the conditions have been restored.

 ### Intentional asymmetry between X and Y crossing thresholds